guctum/Password-Generator/README.md

 # Password-Generator

-This project creates a randomly generated password.
-Later versions will include it writing to a file.
+This project creates a randomly generated password and writes it to a file.